Martin Luther King Jr. assassination conspiracy theories

 Conspiracy theories about the assassination of Martin Luther King Jr., a prominent leader of the civil rights movement, relate to different accounts of the incident that took place on April 4, 1968, in Memphis, Tennessee.
 King was assassinated on the balcony of the Lorraine Motel, the day after giving his final speech "I've Been to the Mountaintop".
-Claims soon arose over suspect aspects of King's assassination and the controversial role of the alleged assassin, James Earl Ray.
+Claims soon arose over suspect aspects of King's assassination and the controversial role of the assassin, James Earl Ray.
 Although his guilty plea eliminated the possibility of a trial before a jury, within days, Ray had recanted and claimed his confession was forced.
-Suspicions were further raised by the confirmation of illegal surveillance of King by the FBI and the CIA.
+Suspicions were further raised by the confirmation of illegal surveillance of King by the FBI and the CIA, and the FBI's attempt to allegedly prompt King to commit suicide.

-In 1979, the United States House Select Committee on Assassinations (HSCA) concluded that there was a likelihood of conspiracy in the assassination of King and that Ray was a scapegoat.
+In 1979, the United States House Select Committee on Assassinations (HSCA) concluded that there was a likelihood of conspiracy in the assassination of King and that Ray may have served as a scapegoat.
 In 1999, a mixed-race jury at a Memphis civil suit reached a unanimous verdict that King was assassinated as a result of a conspiracy involving the U.S. government, a person named Raoul, among others.
 After the verdict, Coretta King said: "There is abundant evidence of a major, high-level conspiracy in the assassination of my husband."
 The jury found the mafia and various local, state, and federal government agencies were "deeply involved in the assassination. ...
 Mr. Ray was set up to take the blame."

 Background

 Martin Luther King Jr. arrived in Memphis, Tennessee to support a strike by black sanitation workers in April 1968.
 On April 4, one day after delivering his "I've Been to the Mountaintop" speech, King was assassinated on the balcony outside room 306 at the Lorraine Motel.
 At the time of the shooting, he was standing on the second floor balcony.
 King's last words were to musician Ben Branch, who was scheduled to perform that night at a planned event.
 King said: "Ben, make sure you play 'Take My Hand, Precious Lord' in the meeting tonight.
 Play it real pretty."

 Soloman Jones was a volunteer who often drove King around town when he was in Memphis.
-After he heard the shots, he ran into the street.
+After he heard the shot, he ran into the street.
 He related what he saw to the police that night, "I could see a person in the thicket on the west side of Mulberry with his back to me, looked like he had a hood over his head."
 The next day, Memphis public work employees removed the bushes, destroying the crime scene.